vikz91/generator-mongoose/README.md

 # generator-restgoose [![Build Status](https://api.travis-ci.org/vikz91/generator-restgoose.png)](https://travis-ci.org/vikz91/generator-restgoose)

 A [custom-built Mongoose generator](http://www.debabhishek.com/rapid-nodejs-rest-server-generator/) for [Yeoman](http://yeoman.io).
-The base project has been forked from  afj176/generator-mongoose and has been updated with new features and tweaks to get you up with a basic NodeJS Express Application up and running, fully equipped with JWT based authentication, User management, Route vs Model Segregation and much more.
+The base project has been forked from  afj176/generator-mongoose and has been updated with new features and tweaks to get you up with a basic NodeJS Express Application up and running, Route vs Model Segregation and much more.

 ## Getting Started